dianakerekesha/job-search/README.md

 php artisan view:cache
 npm run build

-Built while following a Laravel tutorial series on Udemy/Jeffrey Way.
+Built while following a Laravel tutorial series on Udemy.
 Custom features and modifications have been implemented throughout the development process.